CoLdFuRy/USYD-CYBER-FEB-2021/README.md

 - Press CTRL + W (to search > enter remote_user then change `remote_user = azureuser`
 ```

-`Where : `azureadmin` is the remote user that has control over ansible.`
+`Where : `azureuser` is the remote user that has control over ansible.`

 ### How to Edit the Ansible Hosts file in this directory /etc/ansible/hosts